 2. Bánh Mì - Vietnamese Bread Roll

 Banh Mi's were one of the Vietnamese foods that we ate on a regular basis.
-Introduced from the (you guessed it) French, during the colonial period, the Vietnamese have turned these simple baguettes into some of Vietnam's best street food.
+Introduced from the (you guessed it) French, during the colonial period, the Vietnamese have turned these simple baguettes into the best street food in Vietnam.
 Banh Mi sandwiches may be simple but, they are the best 50c snack you will find when looking for foods in Vietnam.
 The Vietnamese bread rolls are usually filled with meats like pork belly, fried beef or occasionally you might find chicken.
 Egg or pate (liver) is probably the most popular Banh Mi toppings.
 Like most foods from Vietnam, it's topped with fresh vegetables like coriander, cucumber, radish, chilli and warmed in an oven.
 Indulge in this famous food of Vietnam for only 10,000 VND a roll on your Vietnam travels!

 3. Mì Xào - Fried Noodle

 The Vietnamese do simple food in Vietnam so well and Mì Xào is no exception.
-Similar to Phở, Mì Xào can be found pretty much anywhere!
+Similar to Phở, Mì Xào can be found pretty much anywhere throughout your Vietnam travels!
 These delicious foods of Vietnam are just instant noodles thrown into a pan with a dash of oil, onion, morning glory and usually beef (Mì Xào Bò) or chicken (Mì Xào Ga).
 Just chuck in some tomato to add colour and voila another delicious Vietnamese dish.
-All the food in Vietnam is so damn cheap, Mì Xào is no anomaly costing just 50,000 VND.
+All the street food in Vietnam is so damn cheap, Mì Xào is no anomaly costing just 50,000 VND.

 4. Chả Tôm - Grilled Shrimp